Up the Beanstalk

 My mother's different in the same way.
 She can make sounds with her mouth that mean something.
 Different mouth sounds for different things.
 Always with great caution to avoid notice, she would whisper these 'words' to me until I knew them.

 “Field”.
 “Grass”.
 “Flowers”.
 “Man”.
 “Woman”.
 “Mother”.
 “Father”.
-She could also count, using mouth words to indicate how many dandelions she held, or how many others like us stood in a group.
+She could also count, using mouth sounds to indicate how many dandelions she held, or how many others like us stood in a group.

 Around the field is machinery.
 Stacked up so high I cannot see the end of it.
 We are in the center of a tower I think.
 I have often wondered what is outside.
 During my darkest moments I imagine it is a field like this one but boundless, where I might escape with mother, even the rest if they can be persuaded to follow.